RepoLaunch: Automating Build and Management of Code Repositories across Languages and Platforms: Result

-\begin{enumerate}[nosep] \item \textbf{Hallucination in Build stage.} Previously, the Setup agent exhibited a hallucination, falsely reporting that the build result is successful.
-In reality, the repository did not build successfully, or the agent failed to verify whether the repo has complete test framework, or the agent failed to verify whether the majority of test cases passed (including build/test timeouts), making it impossible to rebuild or execute tests.

-\item \textbf{Failure to figure out rebuild cmd.} The agent fails to figure out how to re-build the repository in the limited 30 steps.

-\item \textbf{Failure to print test status separately.} The repository has complete test framework that can print the status of each test case, but the agent fails to figure out how to run tests and print the status of EACH test case one by one in the limited 30 steps.

-\item \textbf{Failure to parse test log.} The agent fails to write the correct test log parser to extract the status of each test case in the limited 30 steps. \end{enumerate}

-Then we use a Reasoning LLM (GPT-5.2-Thinking-Medium) to label the left instances with the categories we got.
+Then we use a Reasoning LM (GPT-5.2-Thinking-Medium) to label the left instances with these categories.
+The discrepancy between the proportions labeled by the LM and those by human does not exceed 20\%.
 Final proportions of each failure pattern on the 6 languages evaluated on Linux are shown in Figure \ref{failue_pattern}.
 For the per-language and Windows result please refer to Table \ref{perlang_pattern}.
-The failure pattern on Windows also aligns with that on Linux -- command timeout and failure to run regression test are the major factors.
+The failure pattern on Windows also aligns with that on Linux -- command timeout / out of memory (OOM) and failure to run regression test are the major factors.
 On Windows the difficulty to resolve dependencies is also a major challenge.

-The experiment was done using 3 Linux servers with 96 cores and 1TB RAM, and 3 Windows machines with 16 cores and 32GB RAM.
-If better machines are available the number of timeout instances might be reduced.
+The timeout / OOM failure is because the large repos in our test set are intrinsically resource-intensive.
+Due to large-scale parallelism requirements and limited resources, the timeout limit is set only 30 min.
+Given more time and resources, such failure can mostly be resolved.

+\textbf{Ablations.} Guided by the failure analysis, we ablated several possible fixes.
+Excluding commits not at production, we sampled 15 test-set repos per language (90 in total).
+With GPT-5, the baseline success rate was 77.8\% for Build and 85.6\% for Management.
+Allowing unlimited time, RAM, and CPUs raised these to 84.4\% and 90.0\%.
+Adding a file-editing tool (string replace) to fix blocking bugs further improved Build success to 88.9\%.
+Using Claude-Oups-4.5, a model specialized for SWE tasks, further increased Build success to 96.7\% and Management success to 100\%.
+These results highlight the value of stronger agentic tools and SWE-focused model training.
+Because task creation in SWE-bench-Live must preserve repository bugs, we did not include the file-editing tool there.
+Due to budget constraints, we also could not use Claude models for large-scale evaluation.

+\textbf{Cross-platform transferability.} The cross-platform transferability of RepoLaunch's design is further tested on Android with 92\% success and embedded systems with 88\% success.
+For experimental details please refer to Appendix \ref{transferability}.